the-turing-way/the-turing-way/book/website/reproducible-research/licensing.md

 To address this, there exist numerous pre-made 'off-the-self' licenses that you can apply to your work.
 Which of these you choose shapes how and under what circumstances others are permitted to re-use your work without infringing on your copyright.

-Pre-made licences exist that are tailored to the differences between different types of works.
+Pre-made licenses exist that are tailored to the differences between different types of works.
-For example, there are licences intended to be used for software and licences intended to be used for other creative works such as images, prose (text), as well as hardware & designs.
+For example, there are licenses intended to be used for software and licenses intended to be used for other creative works such as images, prose (text), as well as hardware & designs.

-In addition, there are now licences tailored for machine learning or artificial intelligence models as these are comprised of several parts, including: training data, code, and model weights.
+In addition, there are now licenses tailored for machine learning or artificial intelligence models as these are comprised of several parts, including: training data, code, and model weights.
-Each of these parts may be licenced differently, and there is even some dispute as to whether model weights are subject to copyright at all under current law.
+Each of these parts may be licensed differently, and there is even some dispute as to whether model weights are subject to copyright at all under current law.
 <!-- citations needed -->
 This is an area which is likely to see (by legal standards) rapid changes in the near future, given recent developments in the commercialisation of AI/ML models.

-There are some general principles which apply to licences across the different types of entity that they try to licence.
-Licences can generally be placed on a spectrum from proprietary, through permissive, to 'share alike' or 'copyleft' (the opposite of copyright).
+There are some general principles which apply to licenses across the different types of entity that they try to license. licenses can generally be placed on a spectrum from proprietary, through permissive, to 'share alike' or 'copyleft' (the opposite of copyright).
 This spectrum is something of an oversimplification, and there are some extensions and caveats we'll get to later.